JamesBampton/james-files/week-8/W8-S3-Auth/challenge/readme.md

 3. Blog posts should be **filtered by category** for easy navigation.
 4. The application should be **deployed** on [Render](https://render.com/) and accessible online.
 5. The front-end should interact with the API to **dynamically display and update** blog content.
+6. Instructions for running the application are included.
+7. A demo video of the script running is submitted.

 ## Getting Started